Solving The Puzzle — Clinicians

 This article, written by AAP Richmond Center researchers, discusses thirdhand tobacco smoke and how this impacts home smoking bans.

 - Clearing the Smoke: Assessing the Science Base for Tobacco Harm Reduction.
-Institute of Medicine Report, 2001
+National Academy of Medicine Report, 2001

 This report looks at the types of products that could reduce harm from the effects of tobacco and reviews the available evidence for their impact on various forms of cancer and other major ailments.
 It also recommends approaches to governing these products and tracking their public health effects.

 - Public Health Service Guidelines Treating Tobacco Use and Dependence 2008 Update

 This evidence-based, updated guideline provides specific recommendations regarding brief and intensive tobacco cessation interventions as well as system-level changes designed to promote the assessment and treatment of tobacco use.

 - Tobacco Smoke Exposure and Chronic Conditions of Childhood

 This commentary from the July 2010 issue of Pediatrics discusses common childhood chronic illnesses that are exacerbated by tobacco smoke.
 Clinicians need to become advocates for their patients, and take a more proactive role in assisting parental quit attempts.